Apply for a bursary and start your musical journey with us today.

 - Open to students between the ages of 7-18, living and attending school in Bristol

-- Students who have demonstrated excellent progress and potential within their ensemble and through the Bristol Plays Music teaching programmes
+- Students who have demonstrated excellent progress and potential within their ensemble and through the Bristol Beacon teaching programmes

 - Strong ambassadors for Bristol Beacon’s ‘Young Companies in Residence’